govuk-one-login/service-header/README.md

 The GOV.UK One Login service header uses Javascript to enable 'drop down' behaviour for the header on small screen sizes.
 The header doesn't rely on Javascript to do anything else.

-Copy the code from one of this repository's [Javascript files](https://github.com/govuk-one-login/service-header/blob/main/dist/scripts) into your service's Javascript implementation.
+Copy the code from one of this package's Javascript files(`dist/scripts`) into your service's Javascript implementation.

 You will only need one of the files: